ibm-mas/cli/docs/commands/install.md

 Provide your license ID and the location of your license file.

 ### Step 19.
-Configure DRO
+Configure UDS/DRO
-Maximo Application Suite's required integration with Data Reporter Operator requires your e-mail address and first/last name be provided.
+Maximo Application Suite's required integration with either IBM User Data Services OR IBM Data Reporter Operator requires your e-mail address and first/last name be provided.

 ### Step 20.
 Prepare Installation